Better (BoA album)

 Better is the tenth Korean-language studio album (twentieth overall) by South Korean singer BoA.
 It was released on December 1, 2020, by SM Entertainment, to commemorate her twentieth anniversary.
 The album features 11 tracks, with the title song serving as the album's lead single.
+It was met with praise from music critics upon its release.

 Background and release

 On November 5, 2020, SM Entertainment announced that BoA will come back with her tenth Korean studio album titled Better, two years after the release of her ninth album Woman (2018).
 The album release marks the singer's twentieth anniversary since her debut in 2000.
 Preorders began the same day.
 A music video teaser for the lead single "Better" was released on November 30.
 The album was released on December 1, 2020, by SM Entertainment, through various music portals.
 The accompanying music video for "Better" was released in conjunction with the album's release.

 "Better" is an alternative R&B written and arranged by longtime collaborator Yoo Young-jin.
 Alongside music production by Yoo, Aston Rudi, and Jay-Keyz, the song also contains a sample of "Like I Do" by Swedish singer AWA, who was given songwriting credits for the song.
+A Mandarin version of the song was released in 2022, alongside singer Xin Liu.

 The physical album was made available for purchase on December 2, 2020, and has two editions: regular and limited.
 The limited version was made available in two "special" editions: yellow and beige.
 A few hours after the album's release, BoA held an online live show titled "Better BoA" which was broadcast through Naver's V Live channel, where she introduced songs from the album.